Bike Trainer

 Affordability

-As technology evolves, prices may decrease.
+As technology evolves, prices may decrease gradually.
 More cyclists will access high-quality training equipment.